Or are you "asleep", going through life blindfolded?

 - SLOW DOWN: Find some quiet time.
 Create a space to get in touch with your inner voice.
 Be still.
 I know this is easier said than done!
 But it’s hard to hear it if you are rushing through your days.
 So, slow down a bit.
 And turn off your mobile and other distractions.

 - GET OUT OF YOUR HEAD: We are in our heads way too much these days!
-While there’s nothing wrong with thinking and planning, it just needs to be balanced with slowing down and being present.
+While there’s nothing wrong with analysing, thinking and planning, this needs to be balanced with slowing down and being present.
 We need to stop "doing" and start "being".

 - RE-CONNECT WITH YOUR BODY: Try and become more aware of the physical sensation within your body.
 Ask yourself, "How am I feeling right now?"
 Calm and relaxed or tense and stressed?
-Spend some time in nature or go for a slow walk.
+Another great way to tune into yourself is to ask, "If my body could speak right now, what would it say?".
+Going for a slow walk in nature is yet another powerful way to be more present.
 Gentle movement helps you to notice how your body feels.

 - PRACTISE: Getting in touch with your inner guidance system is like strengthening a muscle.
 Slowly, step by step.
 Continuous, intentional practise is important.
 But it doesn’t have to be a daily, hour-long commitment.
 Just a few quiet moments can help you feel more connected to your inner voice.
 Try different things.
 What works for me, might not work for you.
 Often, combining different methods works really well.
-Gradually, you’ll develop more self-awareness into your thoughts, feelings and beliefs.
-You start to remove your blindfolds.
-You start to "awaken".
+Gradually, you’ll become more aware of your thoughts, feelings and beliefs.
+You'll start to remove your blindfolds.
+You'll start to "awaken" – physically, emotionally, psychologically and spiritually.

 - SEEK SUPPORT: Sometimes speaking with a trained therapist can be helpful.
 They can provide tools and insights to navigate the journey of self-discovery with more clarity and purpose.